Colin-Farkas-Personal/React-Sheet-Modal/README.md

 ##### `boolean`

-If true, prevents the sheet from closing when the sheet is resized
+If true, prevents the sheet from closing while the sheet is resized

 ---